jaure-94/chukka-app/replit.md

   - Updated frontend to use formatting-preserving endpoint instead of basic upload
   - Enhanced dispatch sheet generation to apply preserved formatting to all newly added records
   - Ensured generated dispatch files maintain original template appearance and styling
+- July 11, 2025: Implemented comprehensive EOD report append functionality
+  - Created EODAppendService for appending new formatted records to existing EOD reports
+  - Added /api/append-to-eod-report endpoint to handle incremental record additions
+  - Enhanced Spreadsheet View with "Append to EOD Report" button for seamless workflow
+  - Implemented automatic detection of latest EOD report for continuous appending
+  - Added proper formatting preservation when appending new tour sections
+  - Enhanced totals calculation to include both existing and new records
+  - Added comprehensive error handling and user feedback for append operations

 ## User Preferences